pashoo2/protocol/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## JEST WORKAROUND

+put it on top of the testfile an uncomment to get the right Jest types instead of Mocha typings import '@types/jest';

 ## FIREBASE CENTRAL AUTHORITY - RELATIME DATABASE

 **IT IS NECESSARY TO RELOAD THE BROWSER WITNODOW ON SIGN OUT FROM THE FIREBASE APP**